 Services are an integral part of most businesses today.
 To effectively market services, you need a different approach from product marketing.
-This book covers all key aspects of services marketing and management, combining detailed and up-to-date academic research, with practical tips for real-life application.
+In this book, Jochen Wirtz covers all key aspects of services marketing and management, combining detailed and up-to-date academic research, with practical tips for real-life application.
 It’s a useful services marketing handbook for corporate leaders and marketers, as well as anyone interested to learn the fundamentals of services marketing.
-In this summary, we’ll briefly outline the 5 essential parts of Services Marketing.
-Do check out our complete book summary bundle for a one-glance overview of all the key components!
+Our free Winning in Service Markets summary briefly outlines the 5 essential parts of Services Marketing.

 Part 1: Understanding Service Markets

 The book explains how services are different from products, the implications for marketing, as well as the key global trends affecting service markets.
 In particular, marketers should familiarize themselves with the 3 stages of service consumption – each phase comes with different opportunities to influence client perceptions, choices and repeat purchases.
 In a nutshell: The author also explain how to use the “3Cs” (Customer, Competitor, Company) and “STP” (Segmentation, Targeting, Positioning) analyses to systematically think about your positioning and differentiation.

 Developing your services marketing plan requires all 4Ps to be addressed, and here’s an overview of some of the elements to be considered.
 You can get a detailed overview of these 4Ps from our 16-page Winning in Service Markets summary.

 - Product: In developing your service products & brands, you need to look at the core product (what the clients are really buying), as well as the supplementary services (the related activities that enhance the main product/service).
 The book explains the “flower of service” and how the core and supplementary services come together to make your flower look good, the various branding strategies and considerations for your corporate and specific product brands, as well as 7 categories of new service development and factors affecting service innovation success.